-Picturesque beaches, clear seas and exotic vegetation will welcome you to this beautiful place.
-Enjoying the nature is just one part of the Tahiti experience; you will also get to know a different way of life, and learn how to relax and be in the moment.
+Picturesque beaches, clear seas, and exotic vegetation will welcome you to this beautiful place.
+Enjoying nature is just one part of the Tahiti experience; you will also get to know a different way of life, and learn how to relax and be in the moment.

 Saint Petersburg, Russia

 Russia has long been a mystery to the western part of the world, but the time to discover it has finally come.
 If you’re interested in discovering Russia, Saint Petersburg is the perfect place to start your journey.

 This city is the cultural center of its country, and its architectural backbone is like no other in the world.